Rushikeshvmane/Hotel-Booking-Cancellation-Analysis/README.md

 ## Source - https://www.kaggle.com/datasets/mojtaba142/hotel-booking <h2>

 <h2> Description- <h2>
-This data set contains the information on 119,390 hotel bookings between 1st of July of 2015 and the 31st of August 2017.
-Each observation represents a hotel booking.
+This dataset contains 119390 observations for a City Hotel and a Resort Hotel.
+Each observation represents a hotel booking between the 1st of July 2015 and 31st of August 2017, including booking that effectively arrived and booking that were canceled.

-The data for two hotels is given.
-Both hotels are located in Portugal: the Resort Hotel is in the region of the Algarve and the City Hotel is in the city of Lisbon.
+## Business Problem

+In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
+Each hotel is now dealing with a number of issues as a result, including fewer revenues and less than ideal hotel room use.
+Consequently, lowering cancellation rates is both hotel's primary goal in order to increase their efficiency in generating revenue, and they need a Business advice/ Suggesions on the basis of thorough analysis of their data to address this problem.

 ## Data Processing

-**Data Cleaning & Analysis** - Microsoft Excel - Power Query Editor
+**Data Cleaning & Analysis Using** - Python- Jypyter notebook, Pandas

-**Data Visualization Using** - Pivot Tables, Slicers, Charts & Different Visualizations
+**Data Visualization Using** - Matplotlib, Seaborn

-<h2> Dashboard </h2>
+<h2> Visualizations </h2>

-Note: You can download the interactive dashboard from    [Hotel booking dashboard.xlsx]
+Note: For detailed complete code & Insights check out [Data Analysis (Hotel Booking)] & [Final Report.pdf] files respectively.

 <img src="https://github.com/Rushikeshvmane/Hotel-Booking-Cancellation-Analysis/assets/141236953/87c7d5ea-513d-4003-8fe0-911e663d72b1" height="95%" width="95%"/>